Lincoln, Nebraska: Economy

 Lincoln's economy is fairly typical of a mid-sized American city; most economic activity is derived from the service and manufacturing industries.
-Government and the University of Nebraska are both large contributors to the local economy.
+Government and the University of Nebraska–Lincoln are both large contributors to the local economy.
 Other prominent industries in Lincoln include finance, insurance, publishing, manufacturing, pharmaceutical, telecommunications, railroads, high technology, information technology, medical, education and truck transport.

 For October 2021, the Lincoln Metropolitan Statistical Area (MSA) preliminary unemployment rate was 1.3% (not seasonally adjusted).
 With a tight labor market, Lincoln has seen rapid wage growth.
 From the summer of 2014 to the summer of 2015, the average hourly pay for both public and private employees have increased by 11%.
 From October 2014 to October 2015, wages were also up by 8.4%.

 One of the largest employers is Bryan Health, which consists of two major hospitals and several large outpatient facilities across the city.
 Healthcare and medical jobs account for a large portion of Lincoln's employment: as of 2009, full-time healthcare employees in the city included 9,010 healthcare practitioners in technical occupations, 4,610 workers in healthcare support positions, 780 licensed and vocational nurses, and 150 medical and clinical laboratory technicians.

 Several national business were originally established in Lincoln; these include student lender Nelnet, Ameritas, Assurity, Fort Western Stores, CliffsNotes and HobbyTown USA.
 Several regional restaurant chains began in Lincoln, including Amigos/Kings Classic, Runza Restaurants, and Valentino's.

 The Lincoln area makes up a part of what is known as the greater Midwest Silicon Prairie.
 The city is also a part of a rapidly growing craft brewing industry.
-In 2013, Lincoln ranked no. 4 on Forbes's list of the Best Places for Business and Careers, no. 1 on NerdWallet's Best Cities for Job Seekers in 2015, and no. 2 on SmartAsset's Cities with the Best Work-life Balance in 2019.

 Principal employers

-According to the City's 2020 Comprehensive Annual Financial Report, the principal employers of the city are:
+According to the city's 2024 Comprehensive Annual Financial Report, the principal employers of the city are: